 Early in this century, several new buildings were designed by distinguished architects such as Frank Gehry, Steven Holl, and Fumihiko Maki to meet the changing needs of teaching, research, and community.
 These remarkable buildings include the Ray and Maria Stata Center for Computer, Information, and Intelligence Sciences; Simmons Hall (an undergraduate residence); a Media Lab complex, and the Zesiger Sports and Fitness Center.
 Most recent construction projects include full renovations as well as new buildlings.

 MIT's new buildings reflect its commitment to sustainability.
-Ashdown, Sloan, Building E60, and Koch have received LEED Gold Certification from the US Green Building Council.
+Maseeh Hall, Sloan, Building E60, and the Koch Institute have received LEED Gold Certification from the US Green Building Council.